 With these tools, landowners can create a connected network of high-quality natural habitats and ecosystems to support diverse, abundant and viable populations and communities.

 All good things start with a good conversation...

 Often, technical service providers cover large regions and are short-handed, allowing little to no time for initial consultations.
 You might simply desire more information without being pressured to sign up for programs you may not want or need.

 That's where we come in...

 The SYFI is about listening to landowners about their personal goals and top priorities for their lands.
-ClearWater provides opportunities for landowners to casually ask questions and voice concerns about options for managing their woodlands and forests.
+ClearWater provides opportunities for landowners to casually ask questions and voice concerns about options for managing their woodlands, fields and streams.
 The SBRI is intended to make forest and woodlands management easier for everyone involved without compromising results.

 What is most important to you about your woodlands, fields, and streams?

 We can work with landowners to discuss questions such as: